6 Squadron RAF, Ma'Asker & Habbaniya War Cemeteries

 Apart from RAF graves, there are 72 graves for British Army personnel (representing more than 20 Regiments, the RA/RFA and other British Army entities such as the Royal Signals and Army Services Corps) and 2 for Royal Navy men, a Chief Petty Officer from HMS Hastings and an Able Seaman from HMS Ormonde.
 There are also 29 graves for British civilian RAF contractors (24 men and 5 women) who were employed in various capacities in Baghdad and 1 grave for an 8-month-old baby girl, Phoebe Marks.
 However, the most significant grave at Hinaidi is for Brigadier-General Sir Gilbert Clayton KCMG KBE CB, British High Commissioner for Iraq, who died in September 1929 from a heart attack after a game of Polo.

-The topics covered in this section of my website include the 2021 Remembrance Day re-dedication ceremony, old and present-day photographs of the cemetery layout, photographs of the seventy-four headstones that survived over the years, details and position of every grave as well as various searchable databases and statistics detailing the service records and honours (where applicable and/or available) for every man buried at Hinaidi.
+The topics covered in this section of my website include the 2021 Remembrance Day re-dedication ceremony, old and present-day photographs of the cemetery layout, photographs of the seventy-one headstones that survived over the years, details and position of every grave as well as various searchable databases and statistics detailing the service records and honours (where applicable and/or available) for every man buried at Hinaidi.